Aryan-5401/Explainable-Models-for-Epidemiological-Forecasting/README.md

 ## Description

-This repository contains various resources and notebooks for COVID-19 data analysis and forecasting.
+This repository contains various resources and notebooks for COVID-19 data analysis and explainable time-series forecasting of case count, for the CSE 8803 EPI Project: "Explainable Models for Epidemiological Forecasting".
 Below is the structure and contents of this repository:

 ### Directory Structure